 - Crews do their best to minimize the snow left in driveways; but, there simply is no way to avoid or prevent accumulation of snow on driveways and sidewalks.
 City crews do not clear snow from private driveways and sidewalks.

 Salting and/or sanding occurs both during and immediately following a snow or ice event on the primary and secondary snow routes.
 The proportion of salt and sand will depend on temperature.
 Snow and ice removal crews will salt and/or sand the residential streets after the initial snow is cleared.
 Residential streets treated with salt and/or sand will primarily be in higher traffic areas and residential streets feeding into primary or secondary snow removal routes.
 Requests for salt/sand can be made by contacting Public Works at 218.299.5422.
 If it is an emergency after normal operating hours( 7am-4:30pm, Monday-Friday), call Red River dispatch at 701.451.7660 and they will contact a salt/sand truck if they are running or dispatch will contact a Public Works on-call employee to respond.

 How can residents help during snow and ice removal operations?

 Snow plowing operations are challenging and require intense concentration.
 Your Public Works crews take great pride in the job they do and they work long hours keeping our streets safe.
 But, we need your help to operate safely and efficiently.

 - Limit on-street parking during and after snow events until the plows have cleared your street

--If snow is left in the street due to parked cars, a plow won’t be by until your scheduled
+- If snow is left in the street due to parked cars, a plow won’t be by until your scheduled maintenance day

 - Do not shovel, plow, or snow blow snow or ice back on the street when clearing snow from your driveway or property